Heyde's syndrome

 Heyde's syndrome is a syndrome of gastrointestinal bleeding from angiodysplasia in the presence of aortic stenosis.

 It is named after Edward C. Heyde, MD, who first noted the association in 1958.
-It is caused by the induction of Von Willebrand disease type IIA (vWD-2A) by a depletion of Von Willebrand factor (vWF) in blood flowing through the narrowed valvular stenosis.
+It is caused by cleavage of Von Willebrand factor (vWF) due to high shear stress forces from aortic valvular stenosis.
+This results in Von Willebrand disease type IIA (acquired).